Today I want to spotlight foods rich in folates because not only are they essential for basic cell function in your body, they’re delicious!

 And it turns out that we can all benefit from this vital B Vitamin, as it is important to the creation of your red blood cells, DNA synthesis and repair, and other important cellular functions.

 In fact, supplementing with folic acid has been shown to improve blood sugar control for those with diabetes, reduce inflammation, and improve the fertility of female reproductive eggs.

-Let’s dive deeper into why folate is important, how much folate you need, and how to get folate from plant-based sources.
+Let’s dive deeper into why folate is important, how much folate you need, and how to get natural folic acid from plant-based sources.

 How much folate do you need?

 It is possible to get enough folate for pregnancy from a plant-based diet.
 However, if you are pregnant, it is advisable to take folic acid supplements, as a deficiency can lead to serious birth defects.